slgrobotics/robots_bringup/Docs/Ubuntu-RPi/README-Extra.md

 Here is a [video](https://youtu.be/PddIeZP-wgw) explaining why our Pi5's on the robots (off batteries) don't perform properly:

-There are settings that fix the problem (use caution).
+The video describes settings that fix the problem (use caution).

 Here is a $30 "*easy solution*":
 - https://52pi.com/collections/hat-addons/products/52pi-pd-power-extension-adapter-board-for-raspberry-pi-5